jamesshore/quixote/docs/descriptors.md

 Stability: 1 - Experimental
 ```

-The page is everything the user can see or scroll to, not including scrollbars.
-It's at least as big as the viewport.
-Page position and size descriptors provide information about the boundaries of the page.
-They're useful for comparing to element positions and sizes.
+Descriptors for the position and size of the page are available on [`QFrame.page()`](QFrame.md#framepage).
+Unlike the viewport, the "page" includes the entire page displayed in the frame, whether or not it's scrolled out of view or not.
+However, it's always at least as big as the viewport.
+Like the viewport, it can be useful to compare element positions and sizes to page descriptors.

-Page positions and sizes are available on [`QFrame.page()`](QFrame.md).

 * `top (`[`PositionDescriptor`](PositionDescriptor.md)`)` The top of the page.
 * `right (`[`PositionDescriptor`](PositionDescriptor.md)`)` The right side of the page.